"May 28, 2010 (New Orleans) -- If your child insists his positive drug test results are a mistake, there's a chance he could be telling the truth.

 |Impaired sleep quality||4.0||1.6|

-Endocrine: Infrequent was gynecomastia; rare were glycosuria and hormone level change.
+Endocrine: Infrequent was gynecomastia; rare was glycosuria.

 Special Senses: Infrequent was visual disturbance; rare was diplopia.

 Nonspecific: Frequent were flu-like symptoms; infrequent was nonspecific pain; rare was overdose.